dynatrace-oss/dynatrace-aws-s3-log-forwarder/docs/log_processing.md

 1. Configure an AWS VPC to publish flow logs to S3 following the instructions [here](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs-s3.html).

-1. Create a generic forwarding rule for the S3 bucket where VPC Flow Logs are published on the appropriate configuration file (i.e. config/log_forwarding_rules/your_bucket_name.yaml).
+1. Create a generic log forwarding rule for the S3 bucket where VPC Flow Logs are pushed in the log-forwarding-rules AWS AppConfig configuration profile.
 Add an annotation "log.source" with value "aws.vpcflowlogs" so we can use this field in Dynatrace to filtern and process these logs.

     ```yaml
+    ---
+    bucket_name: my_vpc_flow_logs-bucket
+    log_forwarding_rules:
-    - rule_name: fwd_vpcflowlogs
+        - name: fwd_vpcflowlogs
           prefix: "^AWSLogs/.*/vpcflowlogs/.*"
           source: generic
           annotations:
             log.source: aws.vpcflowlogs
     ```

 1. If S3 Object created notifications are not yet configured for the bucket / prefix where VPC Flow Logs are delivered, deploy the `s3-log-forwarder-bucket-config-template.yaml` CloudFormation template with the details of your S3 bucket.
+Also, enable S3 Event Bridge notifications as per description [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enable-event-notifications-eventbridge.html).

 1. On your Dynatrace tenant, go to Manage -> Settings -> Log Monitoring -> Log Processing and click on "Add processing rule".
 Fill your processing rule with the following data: